 Step 2: The excess of Levulan is removed from the skin.
-Depending on the site the patient is then made comfortable by either sitting or lying down and special light treatment initiated for 20 minutes.
+Depending on the site, the patient is then made comfortable by either sitting or lying down and special light treatment is initiated for 20 minutes.
 The light is penetrated to the "targets", oxygen radicals are formed and the bacteria responsible for the acne are killed.
 By utilizing clinically proven core technology, Omnilux™ spares normal tissue, leaving the skin surrounding the lesion intact and functional.

-The patient advised to protect themselves from both direct and reflected sunlight for 48 hours.
+The patient is advised to protect themselves from both direct and reflected sunlight for 48 hours.
 In fact, it is best that patients stay indoors during this period.
 If this is not possible, outdoors exposure should be limited and at least SPF 30 should be applied along with wide-brimmed hat, sunglasses and physical barrier such as a scarf

 Levulan Kerastick should not be used by patients who have cutaneous photosensitivity at wavelengths at 400-450 nm, porphyria, or known allergies to porphyrins.
 Levulan Kerastick has not been tested on patients with inherited or acquired coagulation defects.
 There have been no formal studies of the interaction of Levulan Kerastick for Topical Solution with any other drugs and no drug-specific interactions were noted during any of the controlled clinical trials.
 It is possible that concomitant use of other known photosensitizing agents might increase the photosensitivity reaction of actinic keratoses treated with the Levulan Kerastick.
 It is important to tell your physician if you are taking any oral medications or using any topical prescription or non-prescription products on your face or scalp.
 Tell your doctor if you are pregnant or nursing.

-The most common side effects include scaling/crusting, hypo/hyper-pigmentation, itching, stinging, and/or burning, erythema and edema.
+The most common side effects include scaling/crusting, hypo/hyper-pigmentation, itching, stinging, and/or burning, redness and edema.
 Severe stinging and/or burning at one or more lesions being treated was reported by at least 50% of patients at some time during the treatment.

-Patients should avoid exposure of the photosensitive treatment sites to sunlight or bright indoor light prior to and at least 48 hours after blue light treatment.
+Patients should avoid exposure of the photosensitive treatment sites to sunlight or bright indoor light prior to and at least 48 hours after blue/red light treatment.
 Exposure may result in a stinging and/or burning sensation and may cause erythema or edema of the lesions.
 Sunscreens will not protect against photosensitivity reactions caused by visible light.

 Aminolevulinic acid topical solution will make you sensitive to the sun.
 This effect may be increased by other medicines that also cause sensitivity to the sun such as: